pmlmodelling/nctoolkit/docs/source/temporals.rst

     data.tmean("season")

-These methods all partial matches for the arguments, which means you do not need to remember the precise argument each time.
+These methods allow partial matches for the arguments, which means you do not need to remember the precise argument each time.
 For example, the following will also calculate a seasonal climatology: